Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 The agents that are running within a Docker container can leverage the Docker secret to get their configuration.

 To remove the clear value from the agent configuration file, create a corresponding Docker secret and reference it in the corresponding variable.

-### Secure Axway API Gateway passwords

-The agents use credentials (username/password) to access the API Manager system.
-By default, the username and password are stored in clear text inside the agent configuration files.

-To remove the credentials from the agent configuration file, export environment variables (`APIMANAGER_AUTH_USERNAME` / `APIMANAGER_AUTH_PASSWORD` for connecting API Manager, `APIGATEWAY_AUTH_USERNAME` / `APIGATEWAY_AUTH_PASSWORD` for connecting Node Manager) with their respective values and remove them from the agent configuration file.
-When starting the agent, it will look for these environment variables instead of the value in the file.
-The environment variables take precedence over any values present in configuration file.

 ## Agent security scans